How We Talk About The Pandemic Still Matters

 “We feel like we are actively engaged in the process as opposed to feeling passive and potentially helpless,” Dr. Meyers adds.
 “The issue is that people have different levels of control over [each] particular circumstance.
 Sometimes we can have a lot of influence over the external realities of a situation, and at other times we only have sway over how we choose to respond.”

 But, lately, it feels our collective verbiage has been less… zealous.
 People feel mentally worn down.
-Rather than crusading against COVID, we may see ourselves as simply living with it, especially after the latest Omicron wave, which hit the U.S. hard, with the country averaging about 807,000 COVID cases a day at one point in January, leaving everyone, healthcare workers especially, feeling particularly burnout.
+Rather than crusading against COVID, we may see ourselves as simply living with it, especially after the latest Omicron wave, which hit Australia hard, with the country hitting a high of more than 120,000 cases a day in January, leaving everyone, healthcare workers especially, feeling particularly burnout.
 With this in mind, some may even think of themselves as “surrendering.”

 Advertisement